awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 `git clone --recursive https://github.com/awslabs/amazon-kinesis-video-streams-producer-sdk-cpp.git`

 Note: If you miss running git clone with --recursive, run `git submodule update --init` in the amazon-kinesis-video-streams-producer-sdk-cpp/open-source directory
 You will also need to install `pkg-config` and `CMake` and a build enviroment.
-If you are build the GStreamer plugin you will also need to install it locally.
+If you are building the GStreamer plugin you will also need GStreamer and GStreamer (Development Libraries).

 Refer to the [FAQ](#FAQ) for platform specific instructions.